audio-base/audiobase-v2/README.md

 ## Usage

-1. react-native run-ios OR react-native run-android
+1. Create a copy of the example_config.js and rename it config.js
-2. Create a copy of the example_config.js and rename it config.js
+2. Enter your Soundcloud API key and Firebase API key in your config.js
-3. Enter your Soundcloud API key and Firebase API key in your config.js
+3. Open terminal and enter react-native run-ios OR react-native run-android
-4. Enter Audiobase name: Hrla28
+4. In the app enter Audiobase name: Hrla28
-5. Enter Key: Hrla28key
+5. In the app enter Key: Hrla28key
 6. Add Songs to the queue BEFORE clicking home

 ## Requirements